joo7875/joo7875/README.md

-Be abnormal.
+Be unique.
 You are more than you think.

 <!---
 joo7875/joo7875 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.